-No, as of May 2023 there is no 5G yet in Vanuatu.
-Some islands and areas are not even covered with a 4G signal.
+No, as of January 2024 there is no 5G yet in Vanuatu.
+Some islands and areas are not even connected with a 4G/LTE signal.

 Taking all the above into consideration Traveltomtom comes to the conclusion that Vodafone is the best sim card in Vanuatu.
 However, it is much more expensive compared to Digicel and in fact a sim card with data in Vanuatu is pretty expensive.